Thomas-George-T/File-Processing-Comparative-Analytics/Readme.md

 	<img src="images/java-word-count-charts.png" width=500>
 </p>

-The execution time for the word count programs in Java are:
+The average execution times for the word count programs in Java are:

 - apache-hadoop-wiki.txt: 0.123 secs
 - big.txt: 1.179 secs